triggermesh/bumblebee/README.md

-Transformation object controller creates Knative Service that accepts CloudEvents, applies [transformation](https://github.com/qntfy/kazaam#specification-support) and responses back with new CloudEvent.
+Transformation object controller creates Knative Service that accepts CloudEvents, applies [transformation](https://github.com/qntfy/kazaam#specification-support) and responds back with new CloudEvent.

 Below you can find a sample manifest which has PingSource that generates a json: